LEO0331/craftfocus/docs/ARCHITECTURE_DEEP_DIVE_EN.md

 ### B. Data & Consistency
 4. “How do you guarantee seeds are not lost/duplicated during claims?”
-- Strong answer: prefer RPC transaction path; fallback path includes rollback logic and uniqueness constraints.
+- Strong answer: server-authoritative RPCs perform the transaction; constraints provide idempotency and the client refreshes state after success.

 5. “How do you avoid duplicate claims?”
 - Strong answer: unique `(user_id, listing_id)` + client precheck + backend enforcement.